Free PDF Mardi Gras Coloring Pages

 Well, there’s a lot of debate about that.

 And that’s why they were chosen.
-Other history documents that French explorers brought the Mardi Gras traditions and colors to New Orleans.
+Other historical documents show that French explorers brought the Mardi Gras traditions and colors to New Orleans.
 And, even other history lists that the Mardi Gras colors were chosen at random with no reasoning at all.

 But, hey, the color combinations and Mardi Gras masks are pretty to look at!